 Threats to a company’s data come in many forms.
 Cyber-attacks like malware, spyware and viruses attack valuable data from companies each day.
 While anti-malware and anti-virus can help prevent breaches, these softwares can’t protect data from physical disasters.
 Data backup is imperative for a company’s continued success.

 Storing information on-site is one of the easiest ways to backup data.
 It can be stored on hard drives, tape drives, or other storage systems connected to a company’s network.
 Copying files to USB drives or external drives also provide an easily accessible copy of files.
 However, this should not be the sole method of data backup.
 Physical disaster, theft and ransomware all pose threats to local backups.

-Cloud BackupsCloud backups are quickly being integrated into businesses looking for added protection.
+Cloud backups are quickly being integrated into businesses looking for added protection.
 This method of data backup allows copies of data to be stored on remote servers and accessed by internet connection.
 Unlike other methods, the cloud allows for automated backup of data to provide up-to-date copies of files.

 Similar to cloud backup, online file storage stores files on the internet.
 Sites like Dropbox and Google Drive allow businesses to store and share files off-site.
 While online file storage works well as an additional backup method, it also comes with limitations.
 Depending on the files, backup can cost time and bandwidth.

 The experts at WesTec Services recommend a business keep at least three copies of data in different places and on two different formats for proper data backup.
 Our team can help protect your data from threats.
 Contact us to get started.

 Tags: cloud storage, data, data backup, external drive